Pairwise Align Codons

 Alignment algorithm

-Hirschberg divide-and-conquer (linear space, O(n) memory) with Needleman–Wunsch DP for sub-problems
+Hirschberg divide-and-conquer (linear space, O(n) memory) with affine-gap Needleman–Wunsch DP for sub-problems

 Scoring matrix